-This is painfully clear, we Christians like to have as many churches as possible but for really bad reasons.
 When I first became a believer the very next step (in my mind) was to find a church to attend.
 The first place you start is with your friends but you soon find out that they don’t all attend the same church.
 So, the question that came up in my mind was why?
-Why are we not all going to the same church?
-We live in the same area and we like the same things and we’re all Christians, so why not go to the same church.
-As you are about to see this is a fascinating and somewhat disturbing process of elimination which in the end leads you to what is commonly called (Your church home).
+As you are about to see this is a fascinating and somewhat disturbing process of elimination which, in the end, leads you to what is commonly called (Your church home).

-I will break these down in categories of elimination to show how a church is picked.
+I will break these down in filters of elimination to show how a church is picked.

-The term “Black Church” came up and then later “Spanish church”, the first thought that comes to mind is (Do other races have a different belief?), the answer is “not really” but the reality is that all the racial problems in the secular world exist in the Christian world and at times to a higher degree.
+The term “Black Church” came up and then later “Spanish church”, the first thought that comes to mind is (Do other races have a different belief?), the answer is “not really” but the reality is that all the racial problems in the secular world exist in the Church world at a much higher degree.

 In fact, Sunday, is the largest day of segregation in the United States.
 O.o